Rigo-codes/WebDevEssentialsNotes/DAY6/aisd-wde-5-building-with-css-grid/README.md

 ## Instructions ✅

 ## 1. **Create the Project Folder and Files**
-- [ ] Create a folder named `grid_layout_project` to store all your project files.
+- [x ] Create a folder named `grid_layout_project` to store all your project files.
-- [ ] Create a new HTML file named `index.html`.
+- [ x] Create a new HTML file named `index.html`.
 This will be your main HTML file.
-- [ ] Create a new CSS file named `styles.css`.
+- [ x] Create a new CSS file named `styles.css`.
 This file will contain the CSS used to style your HTML content.

 ## 2. **Add HTML Boilerplate**
 Now that you have your files set up, start by adding the basic HTML5 boilerplate.